 The Delicate Balance Of Contract Contingencies

 Document Review Contingency: Florida law provides buyers of residential condominiums a right to cancel the contract after review of the condominium documents, rules and regulations, and financials.
 However, there is no built-in contingency for the review of the same documents pertaining to the documents of subdivisions with homeowner’s associations.
-Therefore, if a buyer wishes to review the documents a provision must be added.
+Therefore, if a buyer wishes to review the documents, a provision must be added.

 Sale of Existing Home: Some buyers find their dream home before they have sold their existing home.
 In this case, a contingency is drafted allowing the buyer to cancel the contract and receive a return of the escrow deposit if they are unable to complete the sale of their existing home within a reasonable time period.
 This type of contingency is more prevalent in a buyers’ market but nearly non-existent in a sellers’ market.

-Short Sale Approval Contingency: If a seller is selling his or her home for an amount insufficient to pay-off the mortgage(s) encumbering the home then the seller’s obligation to close is made contingent- upon the seller obtaining approval from seller’s lender(s).
+Short Sale Approval Contingency: If a seller is selling his or her home for an amount insufficient to pay off the mortgage(s) encumbering the home then the seller’s obligation to close is made contingent- upon the seller obtaining approval from the seller’s lender(s).
 The approval process can take several months.
 There are several pre-printed Short Sale Addenda circulating.
 I highly recommend that a buyer or seller consult an attorney before they sign one.

 Areas of Practice: Real Estate Closings, Title Insurance, Residential & Commercial Real Estate Closings, Contract Preparation, Deeds & Mortgages, Wills & Trusts